Creating Your Retirement Blueprint

 •

 Can you now imagine yourself in your golden years, and are you excited about what’s possible?
 Think about which answers came naturally and which were tougher.
 Note which areas you’d never considered before and which sparked additional thoughts and questions.
 And if you did this exercise with a partner, discuss what you learned from one another.
-Above all, take stock of whether you feel any different towards retirement now that you’ve imagined yourself in it.
+Above all, take stock of whether you feel any different toward retirement now that you’ve imagined yourself in it.

 Step 2: Take Inventory